 - 10 tablespoons White Vinegar

-Chicken: Slice the Chicken into small 1 to 1 1/2-inch sized pieces.
-Whisk the Egg, Salt, Black Pepper, and Oil in a shallow medium-sized bowl and set aside.
-In a separate shallow medium-sized bowl mix the Cornstarch and Gluten Free Flour.
+- Slice the chicken into small 1 to 1 1/2-inch sized pieces.
+Whisk the egg, salt, black peppers, and oil in a shallow medium-sized bowl and set aside.
+In a separate shallow medium-sized bowl mix the cornstarch and gluten-free flour.

-In a large bowl toss the cooked chicken with the sauce until evenly coated.
-Garnish with Sesame Seeds and sliced Green Onion.
+- In a large bowl toss the cooked chicken with the sauce until evenly coated.
+Garnish with sesame seeds (optional).